As schools ponder cutting sports, tennis proves vulnerable - WHIZ News

 A lack of quality facilities has contributed to some cuts.

-Winthrop deputy athletic director Hank Harrawood said his school’s tennis facility required at least $1.3 million in repairs.
+Winthrop deputy athletic director Hank Harrawood said his school’s tennis facility required at least $1.3 million in repairs, though men’s coach John Collins says he’s received an estimate that all 12 of the school’s courts could be renovated for less than $600,000.
 Southern Utah and Northern Colorado didn’t have indoor facilities on campus, and Southern Utah’s teams often had to travel 45-50 minutes for practice.

 Northern Colorado and Southern Utah belong to the Big Sky Conference, which previously required its members to field tennis teams.
 When the Big Sky relaxed that requirement last month, both schools dropped their programs.